Signorini/k8s-deployment-strategies/canary/README.md

 kubectl apply -f ingress/app1.yml
 ```

-Now create the ingress and point out to app1 deployment.
+Create the ingress and point out to app1 deployment.

 ```
 // Setup the ingress rbac and config maps